occupythemind/Lotus-Ransomware/README.md

 # Lotus-Ransomware (In development)
 Learning how Ransomware works.
 Much atrention is paid to the encryption and decryption program.
+**Feel free to fork the project so you can stay tuned on updates** while it's still in its early development.

 ## Disclaimer